alexandre-touret/alexandre-touret.github.io/content/posts/jpa_spring_data_query_optimisations.en.md

 {{< style "text-align:center;" >}}
 _Picture of [Tobias Fischer](https://unsplash.com/fr/@tofi?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash)_
 {{< /style >}}

+When you code enterprise applications on top of the Java Platform, most of the time, you use ORMs to interface them with relational databases.
-Most of the Java developers I know don't really know what is under the hood of [Spring Data](https://spring.io/projects/spring-data) and [Java Persistence API (JPA)](https://docs.oracle.com/javaee/7/tutorial/persistence-intro.htm).
+Sadly, most of the time, Java developers don't really care/know what is under the hood of [Spring Data](https://spring.io/projects/spring-data) and [Java Persistence API (JPA)](https://docs.oracle.com/javaee/7/tutorial/persistence-intro.htm) or such an ORM facility.
 In my opinion, it's mainly due to all the features provided by these specifications and frameworks.
 They bring a lot of simplicity which make you forget SQL queries syntax.

-Unfortunately, when your stored data is coming to grow, querying against your database could be difficult.
+Unfortunately, when your dataset is coming to grow, querying against your database could be difficult.
 Among other things, the different queries run by your Java application may potentially break your SLOs.

 In this article, I have tried to write down a bunch of tips & tricks to tackle this issue.